By Eric Johnson

 But McConkie was never one to mince words.
 He said,

 What does it mean to believe in Christ?
 It means to accept him as the Son of God in the literal and full sense of the word.
 It means to believe that God is his Father in the same sense that all mortal men have fathers (Ibid., p.
 294).

 What Does Christianity Teach

 To even suggest that Heavenly Father–whom LDS leaders have taught has a body of parts and passion–physically came to the earth to have one-on-one relations with the virgin Mary to create Jesus is highly offensive to Bible-believing Christians.
 This is certainly not a biblical concept!
 If God the Father (as the literal father of all spirits in the Preexistence) indeed came down to literally impregnate Mary–God’s spirit daughter in the preexistence state–this would be nothing less than incestuous!
-According to Matthew 1:18, the Holy Spirit came upon Mary in a non physical way to produce Jesus, and there is nothing sexual about it.
+According to Matthew 1:18, the Holy Spirit came upon Mary in a non physical way to produce Jesus, and there is nothing sexual about the Virgin Birth.